 What is a Churro?

-It’s hard to believe that some of you may NOT know what a churro is, but for those that don’t it’s a fried Mexican pastry dough that is dipped in cinnamon and sugar.
+It’s hard to believe that some of you may NOT know what a Churro is, but for those that don’t, it’s a fried Mexican pastry dough that is dipped in cinnamon and sugar.

-Many have come to love the treat because they are made and sold at the Happiest Place on Earth – Disneyland (and Walt Disney World!)
+Many have come to love this treat because they are made and sold at the Happiest Place on Earth – Disneyland (and Walt Disney World!)
 They have become one of our favorite snacks to pick up while at the parks.

 Today’s recipe happens to be FROM Disney, which means we HAD to try it.
-We are such huge fans of the real deal and were so excited to try this Churros Recipe at home.
+We are such huge fans of the real deal, and were so excited to try this Churros Recipe at home.

 How to Make Churros

+DOUGH.
 While the oil is heating up, add the water, butter, ¼ tsp cinnamon and salt to a medium saucepan.
 Bring the mixture to a rolling boil over medium heat.

+PIPE.
 Add a large star tip to a piping bag and spoon dough into the piping bag.
 Pipe dough over the hot oil and cut at 2-3 inches long.
-Repeat until churros fill the pan but make sure there is enough room to fry until golden brown (about 2-3 minutes on each side).
+Repeat until churros fill the pan, but make sure there is enough room to fry until golden brown (about 2-3 minutes on each side).

-Shape: Using a closed star piping tip will help give the classic churro shape and aid in a crisp texture.
-If you don’t have a piping set simply trim the end of a Ziploc bag.
+Shape.
+Using a closed star piping tip will help give the classic churro shape and aid in a crisp texture.
+If you don’t have a piping set, simply trim the end of a Ziploc bag.
 You will get a smooth churro, but it will still taste great.

-Classically a churro is made in a straight shape, but you can make these in other fun shapes.
+Classically, Mexican Churros are made in a straight shape, but you can make these in other fun shapes.
 If you can manage it, kids love when they get the first letter of their name.

 Dips Make them even better!

-Churros are perfectly perfect with only their cinnamon sugar coating, but you can really amp up this dessert with an assortment of dips.
+Churros are perfect with only their cinnamon sugar coating, but you can really amp up this dessert with an assortment of dips.

 Here are a few favorites: